 Hello!
 So glad you're here!
-If you are on this page you may be really interested in all there is to know about applying press-on nails!
+If you are on this page you may be really interested in all there is to know about wearing press-on nails!
+I want you to know that I am here to help!
 I would love to take some time to explain, in detail, what you need to know for the BEST possible adhesion!
 It's a lot, so let's get started ;)

 First things first.
 I am doing this because I want you to have the best adhesion possible!!
 THE BEST!
 Also, I am focusing on applying nails with glue on this post.
 Because, well… I figure this is the best for long-term wear.
 We’ll talk about cons and how to remove your tips at the end if you’re interested.